HigherOrderCO/agda-cli/README.md

 ## Features

-- Pretty-printed output for errors and holes
+- Pretty-printed output for errors, holes, and warnings
 - Syntax highlighting in the console
 - Easy-to-use commands for common Agda operations
+- Support for compiling Agda to executables (Haskell backend)
+- Support for compiling Agda to JavaScript (JavaScript backend)
+- Interactive mode for checking and running Agda files
+- Ability to run Agda programs with IO capabilities
+- Simplified Agda output for better readability

 ## Requirements